data-integrations/google-cloud/docs/GCSMultiFiles-batchsink.md

 **Delimiter:** Delimiter to use if the format is 'delimited'.
 The delimiter will be ignored if the format is anything other than 'delimited'.

+**Write Header:** Whether to write a header to each file if the format is 'delimited', 'csv', or 'tsv'.

 **Location:** The location where the gcs buckets will get created.
 This value is ignored if the bucket already exists.

 **Service Account**  - service account key used for authorization